-NOTE: An external USB mouse (purchased separately) can be connected to one of the USB ports on the computer.
+NOTE: An external USB mouse (purchased separately) can be connected to a USB port on the computer.

 Select computer models have special action keys or hot key functions on the keyboard to perform routine tasks.
 Some models may also have an integrated numeric keypad.